 Here are some benefits and drawbacks of using asphalt:

-Benefits of asphalt:
+Benefits of asphalt

 - Safety: Asphalt is skid-resistant, providing better vehicle traction and reducing the risk of accidents.